Open Society and creativity in the Chueca Neighborhood of Madrid

 The NH Concierge’s Tips

-Chueca has been established since decades, as the unrivaled heart of Madrid's LGBT and LGBT-friendly community.
-But the community extends far beyond the city boundaries every summer, when Chueca plays host to one of the largest and most colourful Gay Pride events on the planet, welcoming revellers from all corners of the globe.
-This is a special time to be in the neighbourhood, regardless of sexual orientation, as the streets come alive with crowds, events, songs and laughter underneath the strong midsummer sun.
+The Chueca neighborhood in Madrid has been established for decades as the unrivaled heart of Madrid's LGBT and LGBT-friendly community.
+But the community extends far beyond the city boundaries every summer, when Chueca plays host to one of the largest and most colorful Gay Pride events on the planet, welcoming revelers from all corners of the globe.
+This is a special time to be in the neighborhood, regardless of sexual orientation, as the streets come alive with crowds, events, songs, and laughter underneath the strong midsummer sun.
 The winding streets directly off Chueca Square are particularly lively.

 Whatever happens, the palate will thrive